zapabob/ROCm/docs/contribute/index.md

 * Level one headers are only used for page titles.
 There must be only one level 1 header per file for both Markdown and Restructured Text.
 * Pass [markdownlint](https://github.com/markdownlint/markdownlint) check via
-  our automated GitHub action on a Pull Request (PR).
+  our automated GitHub action on a pull request (PR).
   See the {doc}`rocm-docs-core linting user guide <rocm-docs-core:user_guide/linting>` for more details.

 ## Filenames and folder structure